 \section{Results}

-As described in Sec.~\ref{sec: prelimnaries}, we evaluate the performance of different algorithms on the GenEval benchmark~\cite{ghosh2023geneval}.
+As described in Sec.~\ref{sec: prelimnaries}, we evaluate different algorithms on the GenEval benchmark~\cite{ghosh2023geneval}.
 Fig.~\ref{fig: intro} highlights the advantages of our approach when using VQAScore~\cite{lin2024evaluating} as the verifier.
-To demonstrate that these benefits generalize across verifiers, we also evaluate performance using ImageReward~\cite{xu2023imagereward}, as shown in Fig.~\ref{fig: results image reward}.
-In both cases, our method achieves $2\times$ to $4\times$ higher efficiency for the same benchmark score, or alternatively, a $4\%$ to $5\%$ improvement in benchmark score at the same computational cost.
-All reported results correspond to test-time compute within a practical range of 2--3 minutes.
+The choice of threshold value \(\Delta\) is described in Appendix~\ref{app: experimental setup}.
+To show that these benefits generalize across verifiers, we also evaluate ImageReward~\cite{xu2023imagereward}, as shown in Fig.~\ref{fig: results image reward}.
+In both cases, our method achieves \(2\times\) to \(4\times\) higher efficiency for the same benchmark score, or alternatively a \(4\%\) to \(5\%\) improvement in benchmark score at the same computational cost.
+All reported results correspond to practical test-time compute budgets (2--3 minutes).
 Additionally, Fig.~\ref{fig: vt shining} presents example prompts where our algorithm produces objectively correct outputs compared to baseline methods.
-More comprehensive results and further examples are provided in Appendix~\ref{app: results}.
+More comprehensive results and further examples are provided in Appendix~\ref{app: experimental setup}.